caraMcG/foster-hub/README.md

 # About The Project

-This web app bring togethers all items that a typical animal foster home may need, eliminating any confusion in established processes and an ease of communication between the shelter and the homes.
+This web app bring togethers all items that a typical animal foster home may need, eliminating any confusion in established processes and providing an ease of communication between the shelter and the homes.

 # Built With